Canner/WrenAI/wren-ui/README.md

 ```

 Step 3(Optional).
 Switching database

-Wren-ui use sqlite as our default database.
+Wren-ui uses SQLite as our default database.
 To use Postgres as the database of wren-ui, you need to set the two environment variable below.

 ```bash
 # windows